-INDICATOR UNITS CALCULATION FORMULA METHODOLOGY RELEVANCE SE1 SE1 MSW management cost for municipality € / year Cost target zone per year Information provided by municipalities; extrapolation to target zone.
+INDICATOR UNITS CALCULATION FORMULA METHODOLOGY RELEVANCE SE1 MSW management cost for municipality € / year Cost of MSW management in target zone per year by municipalities; extrapolation to target zone.
 The implementation of PAYT will cause a change in the costs associated to MSW management, and may eventually lead to a reduction.
-SE2 MSW management revenue from domestic and non-domestic sectors € / year MSW tariff paid value in target zone per year Information provided by municipalities; extrapolation to target zone.
-It is expected that the adoption of PAYT may contribute to an eventual reduction of the taxes paid by the population due to less generation of unsorted MSW.
-Individual SE3 cost of MSW management Commercials € Hourly salary · Necessary hours Information provided by questionnaires applied to commercial participants (Q.7) SE3 Families Degree of effort (mean score between 1-5) $rac{\Sigma}{\Sigma}$ individual scores $\Sigma$ total answers Information provided by questionnaires applied to families (Q.7) 1 - No effort 2 - Little effort 3 - Moderate effort 4 - Enough effort 5 - Much effort SE4 SE4 Coverage of MSW management costs % $\frac{\text{MSW tariff revenue}}{\text{Cost of MSW management}} \cdot 100$ Derived from indicators SE1 and SE2.
-Currently many municipalities cannot afford the costs of MSW management entirely with revenues from taxes.
+SE2 MSW management revenue for domestic and non-domestic sectors € / year Paid value for MSW tariff in target zone per year by municipalities; It is expected that the adoption of PAYT may contribute to an eventual reduction of the taxes paid by the population due to less generation of unsorted MSW.
+Individual cost of MSW management Commercials € Hourly salary · Necessary hours Information provided by questionnaires applied to commercial participants (Q.7) SE3 Families Degree of effort (scores mean) (between 1- 5) $rac{\sum individual\ scores}{\sum total\ answers}$ Information provided by questionnaires applied to families (Q. 7) 1 - No effort 2 - Little effort 3 - Moderate effort 4 - Enough effort 5 - Much effort SE4 Coverage of MSW management costs % MSW tariff revenue Cost of MSW management · 100 Currently many municipalities cannot afford the costs of MSW management entirely with revenues from taxes.
 It is possible to take advantage of the change of tariff induced by PAYT adoption to correct this situation.

-SE5 SE5 Economic revenue due to increased recycling € / year $\sum{i} (Units of recovered MSW i fraction \\ \cdot Unitary price of MSW i fraction)$ Information on prices to be obtained from SPV and sold quantities to be known from management entities G, SE6 Potential employment gains No. jobs $\sum{l} \left( \begin{array}{c} \text{Units of recovered MSW i fraction} \\ \text{jobs created by unit MSW i fraction} \end{array} \right)$ Estimations on potential job creation by recycling using literature review.
-The produced quantities would have been calculated for indicator E2.
-Creation of employment is a social benefit directly from the increase of materials recovered for recycling.
+INDICATOR UNITS CALCULATION FORMULA METHODOLOGY RELEVANCE SE5 Economic revenue due to increased recycling € / year $\sum{i} (Units of recovered MSW i fraction \\ \cdot Unitary price of MSW i fraction)$ Information on prices to be obtained from SPV and sold quantities to be known from management entities Calculation of the revenues associated to the increased sale of recovered materials for recycling (which may help to cover the costs of collection and sorting).
+SE6 Potential employment creation nr. jobs $\sum{i} \left(\begin{array}{c} \text{Units of recovered MSW i fraction.} \\ \text{nr jobs created by unit MSW i fraction.} \end{array} \right)$ Estimations on potential job creation by recycling using literature review.
+The Creation of employment is a social benefit directly from the increase of materials recovered for recycling.
 This job creation is higher than the potential employment decrease in alternative MSW treatments (e.g. landfills) and in production of primary raw materials substituted.
-SE7 Satisfaction with MSW collection system % $rac{\sum positive\ answers \cdot 100}{\sum total\ answers}$ Information provided by the questionnaire applied to families and commercial participants (Q.8) Gauge the perception of satisfaction about the service provided
+SE7 Satisfaction with MSW collection system % $rac{\sum positive\ answers \cdot 100}{\sum total\ answers}$ Information provided by the questionnaire applied to families and commercial participants (Q. 8) Gauge the perception of satisfaction about the service provided SE8 Acceptance of MSW management pricing % $rac{\sum positive\ answers \cdot 100}{\sum total\ answers}$ Information provided by the questionnaire applied to families and commercial participants (Q. 10.2) Highlight the knowledge about the tariff